| |

 • Spark plugs? (yes, I kid you not)

-Each afternoon the same scene would play out.
+Each afternoon, the same scene would play out.

-I would walk over to my counter, arms full of veggies, ready to begin dinner, only to find stuff everywhere.
+I would walk over to my counter, arms full of ingredients, ready to begin dinner, only to find stuff everywhere.
 I would have to use my elbows to make room enough to chop up a carrot.
-What started out as gentle nudging soon turned into violent pushing.
-I was frustrated, angry, and so tired of things everywhere.

 • Why can’t my family put their things away?